Estadio Azteca: Capacity, location, World Cup 2026 games and everything you need to know about the venue

 Estadio Azteca: The background

-Estadio Azteca opened in 1966 with a huge capacity of more than 100,000 fans.
-It's the permanent home of the Mexican national team and Mexico City giants Club America, and various rivals have played home fixtures there in the last six decades.
-The Azteca has been modernised several times and will become the only stadium to host matches at three World Cups when the opening World Cup 2026 game is played there in May.
+Estadio Azteca opened in 1966 with a massive capacity of more than 100,000 supporters.
+It's the permanent home of the Mexican national team and Mexico City giants Club America, while various rivals have also played home fixtures there in the last six decades.
+The Azteca has been modernised several times over the years and will become the only stadium to host matches at three World Cups when the opening World Cup 2026 game is played there in May.

-The stadium has hosted the Olympic Games, NFL matches and a number of major music events, but is renowned around the world for its unique place in the history of the beautiful game.
+As well as football, the stadium has hosted the Olympic Games, NFL matches and a number of major music events.
+But is renowned around the world for its unique place in the history of the beautiful game.
 Further renovations are underway for the World Cup that will boost the capacity to 87,500 and repair the roof.
 The Azteca will reopen in March 2026.

 The Azteca's capacity was reduced to 81,000 as part of the last major renovation a decade ago, which focused on updating various behind-the-scenes facilities such as hospitality venues, media suites and corporate boxes.
 Having hosted some of football's most significant moments, Estadio Azteca has evolved with the game and will welcome the world again in June.